 You will need a camera that can shoot manual mode.
 Aurora is usually visible in latitudes closer to the poles and most of the time you are hanging out in icy cold conditions as summer nights are too short and bright to view the aurora.
 Since you will be out in the freezing cold, it is better to have a weather sealed camera that can withstand cold weather and moisture in the air if possible.

-Also, since you will be photographing at night under very low light conditions, it is good to have a camera that responds well in low light and produces good images at moderate iso, like up to iso 3200 – that is cameras with low noise at high iso.
+Also, since you will be photographing at night under lower light conditions, it is good to have a camera, preferably a full frame camera, that responds well in lower light situations and produces good images at when you keep your iso low or moderate iso values, like up to iso 3200 – that is cameras with low noise at high iso.
+Recent cameras have very good low light performance that even a good crop sensor camera will do the job well.

 2. Wide Angle Lens

 You will definitely need a tripod as you will be making long exposures and sometimes time-lapse photography too.
 You need a sturdy tripod that can withstand windy conditions.
-It is good to invest in a sturdy carbon fiber tripod that is easy to carry around and if you have a metal tripod, avoid touching it barehanded when out in the fields to avoid frostbites.
+It is good to invest in a sturdy carbon fiber tripod that you will feel comfortable to carry around and if you have a metal tripod, avoid touching it barehanded when out in the fields to avoid frostbites.

 4. Spare Batteries